SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-32.md

   and sg are in different folders, if it was in same folder we can easily get the vpc_id, but these are in different folders, For example if they are in separate folders then they are completely like different projects, for example like in big companies there will be a separate team for vpc, and for SG like that.
-How do you get vpc_id by going out from the sg folder, for that we have a service called "SSM Parameter" in "AWS systems manager" in this we need to create a key-value pair, and we can refer in the security group to get the vpc_id.
+How do you get vpc_id by going out from the SG folder, for that we have a service called "SSM Parameter" in "AWS systems manager" in this we need to create a key-value pair, and we can refer in the security group to get the vpc_id.
 SSM Parameter is like configuration storage, different applications can store the configuration in SSM Parameter and also different application can refer the stored configuration from the SSM Parameter.